Timothy Y. Loh

 | 罗宇乐 | تيموثي لوه |

 I am a sociocultural and medical anthropologist-in-training in the Doctoral Program in HASTS (History, Anthropology, and Science, Technology, and Society) at MIT, located in Cambridge, Massachusetts in the United States.
 My current research focuses on deaf and signing communities in Jordan and the broader Middle East, and I am advised by Stefan Helmreich, Elting E. Morison Professor of Anthropology.
-In my doctoral work I hope to explore how advancements in assistive technologies of various kinds (medical-rehabilitative, like hearing aids and cochlear implants, and non-medical, like cellphones and mobile apps) affect how deaf people in Jordan conceive of themselves as deaf—or not—and the role of religion (both Christianity and Islam) in Jordanian interactions with Western biomedicine.
+In my doctoral work I hope to explore how advancements in assistive technologies of various kinds (medical-rehabilitative, like hearing aids and cochlear implants, and non-medical, like cellphones and mobile apps) affect how deaf people in Jordan conceive of themselves as deaf—or not—and the role of religion (both Christianity and Islam) in Jordanian interactions with these technologies.
 As a hearing researcher of deaf communities, I am committed to reflexivity in writing about this topic.
 I am also interested in refugee and migrant movements in the Middle East, as well as the history and anthropology of Arab Christianity in historic Palestine, particularly in the Occupied Palestinian Territories.
 I am a member of the American Anthropological Association and of the VL2 Student Network at Gallaudet University.
 From 2018-19, I was a Science, Religion, and Culture (SRC) Doctoral Fellow at Harvard Divinity School.

 Before returning to academia, I worked for Collateral Repair Project through the MENAR Fellowship, taught Middle Eastern history and introductory Chinese at King’s Academy, and coordinated Project SHINE for the LEAP Program.
 In my free time (hah!), I sing with Boston Found and I am a Fellow with the Addir Interfaith Dialogue Program at MIT this year.
 I was born and raised in Singapore, which I still call home.
 I am proficient in Levantine Arabic, American Sign Language (ASL), and Mandarin Chinese, and high-intermediate in French.